Quality Legal Services at Affordable Rates

 FEDERAL APPEALS - CRIMINAL

 United States v.
 Iraheta, 764 F.3d 455 (5th Cir.
-2014) (holding that search of defendant's/client's vehicle
+2014) (holding that search of client's vehicle was unconstitutional and drugs seized from unlawful search were properly suppressed because law enforcement officers did not act reasonably in securing consent to search)

 United States v.
 Blevins, 755 F.3d 312 (5th Cir.
-2014) (holding that client/defendant's case must be
+2014) (holding that client's case must be remanded to the district court for evidentiary hearing on Bill of Information requirements)

 United States v.
-Brown, United States Fifth Circuit Court of Appeals, No. 12-30235 (unpublished) (holding
+Brown, United States Fifth Circuit Court of Appeals, No. 12-30235 (5th Cir.
+2012) (unpublished) (holding

 FEDERAL DISTRICT COURT CASES - CRIMINAL